Solidarity to achieve stability: Applications and related work

 \begin{corollary} The interval rules are the only order-preserving rules for ranking problems that induce non-circular coalition formation problems. \end{corollary}

-Corollary \ref{Bas} also implies that the interval rules guarantee stability in the induced coalition formation problem.
-Other interesting rules proposed by \cite{dietzenbacher2020fair} do not yield stability.
+Corollary \ref{Bas} also implies that the interval rules guarantee stability in the induced coalition formation problems.
+Other interesting rules proposed by \cite{dietzenbacher2023fair} do not yield stability.
 The following example illustrates these features.